Wednesday, 15 July 2015

 The revival of the history from below genre seems to coincide with a growing dissatisfaction amongst some historians and the wider public with capitalism.
 It cannot be a coincidence that we have over the last six years witnessed the near collapse of the capitalist system and growth of social inequality unprecedented in over a century and seen the rise of a new form of history from below historiography.

-Like a large number of revisionist historians today Waddell sets out in his introduction the quite considerable task of seeking to overturn large swathes of previous historiography on his chosen subject.
-However his criticism previous Marxist and Whig historiography gives succour to more conservative revisionist historians.
+Like a large number of revisionist historians today Waddell sets out in his introduction the quite considerable task of seeking to overturn large swathes of the previous historiography on his chosen subject.
+However, his criticism former Marxist and Whig historiography gives succor to more conservative revisionist historians.

 Waddell admits that for a substantial part of the twentieth century early modern historiography in Britain and internationally has been dominated by a disparate number of historians who in one way or another profess to be Marxist or Marxist influenced.
 As one writer put it that “notions of early modern social change have been informed by a series of teleological transitions–from feudalism to capitalism, community to society, and so on”.

 I am unable to tell how much Marx and Engels Waddell has read but his book does not present their writings in any great detail.
 It is clear that he does not agree with their politics or historiography.
-In his book and to a certain extent his blog he rejects the notion that early modern society can be best understood when one accepts that it undertook a transition from feudalism to capitalism.
+In his book and to some degree his blog he rejects the notion that early modern society can be best understood when one accepts that it undertook a transition from feudalism to capitalism.

 I believe the book would have benefited from a closer study of Marxist methodology.
 In fact like most modern history books Waddell’s is very light on methodology.
 While not directly concerning the material in the book Engels work on the family would have given us a deeper insight into the lives of “ ordinary 17th century people, “According to the materialistic conception, the determining factor in history is, in the final instance, the production and reproduction of the immediate essentials of life.
 This, again, is of a twofold character.
 On the one side, the production of the means of existence, of articles of food and clothing, dwellings, and of the tools necessary for that production; on the other side, the production of human beings themselves, the propagation of the species.
 The social organization under which the people of a particular historical epoch and a particular country live is determined by both kinds of production: by the stage of development of labor on the one hand and of the family on the other”.